Towards Aligned Data Removal via Twin Machine Unlearning: Our Approach

 \subsection{Twin Unlearning Problem}

-Before addressing the alignment challenges, we first construct a new unlearning problem corresponding to the original one.
+In our approach, we first construct a new unlearning problem corresponding to the original one.
 As shown in the left part of Fig.\ref{fig2}, for the original unlearning problem, we have an original model $M_{o}$ that is trained with $D_r$+$D_f$.
 Our task is to get an unlearned model $M_{u}$ from $M_{o}$, so that $M_{u}$ is well aligned with the gold model $M_{o}^g$.
-The $M_{o}^g$ is defined as a model trained from scratch with only $D_r$.
+The $M_{o}^g$ is a model trained from scratch only with $D_r$.

-As shown in the right part of Fig.\ref{fig2}, if we fine-tune the $M_{o}$ with another dataset $D_{test}$, we obtain a new model, namely the \emph{twin model} $M_{t}$ in this paper.
-Thus, we can define the \emph{twin unlearning problem}: we regard the $M_{t}$ as the `original model' for the twin problem, which is trained with $D_r$+$D_f$+$D_{test}$.
-We regard the $D_{test}$ as the `forgetting data' for the twin problem.
-Obviously, the twin problem's `gold model' $M_{t}^g$ is known, which is exactly the original problem's original model $M_o$,
+As shown in the right part of Fig.\ref{fig2}, if we fine-tune the $M_{o}$ with another dataset $D_{test}$, we obtain a new model, namely the \emph{twin model} $M_{t}$.
+Consequently, we can construct a \emph{twin unlearning problem}: we regard the $M_{t}$ as the ``original model'' for the twin problem, which is trained with $D_r$+$D_f$+$D_{test}$.
+We regard the $D_{test}$ as the ``forgetting data''.
+Thus, our twin unlearning problem is defined as: